Rushikreddy/Internship-Program---Assignment-submission/README.md

 It is the most popular data structure used in document retrieval systems, used on a large scale for example in search engines.

+You might think of a search engine as a website you visit to type (or speak) a question into a box and Google, Yahoo!, Bing, or whatever search engine you're using magically replies with a long list of links to webpages that could potentially answer your question.

+That's true.
+But have you ever stopped to consider what's behind those magical lists of links?

+Here's how it works: Google (or any search engine you're using) has a crawler that goes out and gathers information about all the content they can find on the Internet.
+The crawlers bring all those 1s and 0s back to the search engine to build an index.
+That index is then fed through an algorithm that tries to match all that data with your query.

 Sample Input:-
 hello                (1, 1)